1990–91 Scottish Premier Division

 The 1990–91 Scottish Premier Division season was won by Rangers, two points ahead of Aberdeen.
 Rangers had seemed on course for a comfortable victory in the championship, but a loss of form around the time of manager Graeme Souness leaving the club allowed a surging Aberdeen to take the lead in the championship after 35 games.
-Rangers won a league deciding match against Aberdeen in the final game of the season at Ibrox.
-Mark Hateley scored twice in a 2–0 victory for Rangers, giving them their third successive league championship.
+The two clubs played a league-deciding match against one another in the final game of the season at Ibrox (only the second time the championship had been settled on the last day between the challengers, after 1965 – it would occur again in 2026).
+With Aberdeen only requiring a draw, Mark Hateley scored both goals in a 2–0 victory for Rangers, giving them their third successive league championship and 41st overall.
 Due to a league expansion from 10 to 12 teams, no clubs were relegated.